The Best of California For Budget Vacations

 For those who love silky, full-bodied California wines and appreciate good value, Cline is a must-know winery.
 This small family producer in Sonoma County delivers wines with high-end flavor profiles and velvety texture spanning a range of prices, with more than one selection in the everyday-drinking category.
 Visitors toast the complimentary tastings and beautiful grounds.

-Officially known as California State Route 1, the Pacific Coast Highway is a popular locale for a 656-mile road trip that begins in Monterey and ends in Morro Bay.
-Dazzling views of soaring cliffs along the Pacific Ocean coastline, paired with tight turns, make this a scenic trip that takes about five hours to complete.
+Officially known as California State Route 1, Pacific Coast Highway is a legendary 656-mile scenic road trip that runs from the north around Leggett to the south near Dana Point.
+If you're not up for the entire lengthy trip, a popular stretch runs from Monterey and ends in Morro Bay.
+Dazzling views of soaring cliffs along the Pacific Ocean coastline, paired with tight turns, make this a scenic trip that takes about four to five hours to complete, depending on how often you stop for the views.

 The Pacific Surfliner transports passengers past some of Southern California's most iconic scenery -- think dramatic cliffs and coastline, ocean as far the eye can see, and picturesque mountains and valleys.
 If the journey is timed just right, this jaw-dropping scenery is bathed in a beautiful, golden sunset or a brilliant sunrise.
 The route from San Diego to San Luis Obispo runs through Los Angeles and Santa Barbara, all of which are among the region's most intriguing cities.
 The Surfliner also passes through Anaheim, providing easy access to Disneyland.
 Fun fact: The Surfliner has special racks for surfboards and bikes.